The connected farm is smarter than you think

 Mapping the Era of Sustainable Sustenance

 Precision Agriculture's Next Chapter

-Precision agriculture is redefining the science of feeding the planet.
-We're seeing new levels of efficiency, societal responsibility, and nutrition through the application of location intelligence and the emergence of a deep geospatial consciousness.
+Precision agriculture technology is redefining the science of feeding the planet.
+We're seeing new levels of efficiency, societal responsibility, and nutrition through the application of location intelligence and the emergence of a deep geospatial information consciousness.

 Welcome to the era of sustainable sustenance.

-By Charlie Magruder and Matthew Harman, thought leaders in the agriculture industry for Esri.
+By Charlie Magruder and Matthew Harman, Thought Leaders in the Agriculture Industry for Esri

-Sign up for the Esri Brief executive newsletter
+Sign up for The Esri Brief executive newsletter

-The Esri Brief, a biweekly email newsletter, connects leaders with thought-provoking perspectives on location intelligence and critical technology trends.
+The Esri Brief, a biweekly email newsletter, connects business leaders with thought-provoking perspectives on location intelligence and critical technology trends.